facebookresearch/RAM/projects/rllm/README.md

 ![Method](RLLM.png)

-*Figure: The Reinforcement Learning with an LM as Reward Model (RLLM) method compared to standard RLHF and RLVR approaches for post-training LLMs.*
+*Figure: Reinforcement Learning with an LM as Reward Model (RLLM) method compared to standard RLHF and RLVR approaches for post-training LLMs.*

 ## Why This Matters